 As healthcare brands attempt to better understand how shoppers are buying OTC products – there’s a big difference between a quick trip to get first-aid supplies at Walgreens and a bulk buy of diaper cream and pain relievers at Costco, Rachel explains – they look to sales lift studies as their main method of measurement.
 Essentially, a sales lift analysis aims to discover if a media campaign has actually resulted in a lift in sales at the retailer in question.

-How has the pandemic impacted shopper marketing?
+How has the pandemic impacted shopper marketing to improve promotional sales lift?

 With the early wave of panic rippling through the population as the pandemic began, OTC sales spiked due to consumers gearing up in preparation for the fight against COVID-19.
 However, sales stabilized after the first two months and have been typical, if not slightly higher from last year.